The basecamp of Lamkhaga Pass

 They have played a crucial role in amalgamation of cultures, trade, migration and travel.

 Mountain passes, though seldom utilized in the former ways, continue to attract adventure lovers.

 They comprise of some of the most challenging treks in India.
 Often connecting two different

 communities speaking totally different languages, passes take us to some of the most remote

-regions deep inside the Himalayas.
+regions deep inside the Indian Himalayas.
 From watching enormous Himalayan peaks to walking on

 crevasse ridden glaciers, they are meant for the brave hearted.

 Col is the lowest point on a mountain ridge between two peaks.
 Most of the cols require climbing

 techniques for crossing.
 The ones listed here along with mountain passes are trekkable.
 Many of